neftjs/neft/file/parse/fragments.coffee.md

 neft:fragment @xml
 ==================

-Special XML tag used to create separated and repeatable parts of the document.
+This special *XML* tag is used to create separated and repeatable parts of the document (sometimes called *templates*).

 Each `neft:fragment` has to define a unique **neft:name**.